4pmAlgorithm/reverse-string/README.md

 **Do not call any type of built-in reverse method!**

-Please solve the problem using iteration.
+Please solve the problem using iteration. for loop, while loop

 Use the language of your choosing.
 We've included starter files for some languages where you can pseudocode, explain your solution and code.

+1. for loop
+2. index
+3. return value

+for(let i=0; i<...)

 ## Before you start coding